 The readers of the Gazette would have known immediately who Messrs.
 P. I. Clark, Wurts, and Miller were.
 That is no longer the case, so a little background is helpful here.

-Peter I. Clark (1790-1863), son of Rev. Joseph Clark and Margaret Imlay, was an attorney who came to Flemington from New Brunswick in 1815 and had become prominent, probably thanks to his “noble, commanding presence, frank and genial countenance, rich, musical voice, courteous dignity, and suavity of manner.”8 In years to come he was an active supporter of Andrew Jackson, the Hunterdon militia, the Flemington Presbyterian Church and the Hunterdon Bible Society.
+Clark became was an active supporter of Andrew Jackson, the Hunterdon militia, the Flemington Presbyterian Church and the Hunterdon Bible Society.
 He delivered an oration when the cornerstone was laid for the new courthouse in 1828.
-He was the county prosecutor from 1828 to 1832, and was elected to the Legislative Council in 1831-32.
+He was the county prosecutor from 1828 to 1832 and was elected to the Legislative Council in 1831-32.
 In 1826 he was 36 years old.

 Also 27 years old was Andrew Miller, born in Somerset County in 1799.
-After being admitted to the bar in Somerset, he came to Flemington about 1824 “taking the place {probably the office} of Joseph Bonnell, then recently deceased.”10 In September 1826, Miller joined Charles George and Rev. John F. Clark, Presbyterian Minister of Flemington, to open “a Classical School” called the Flemington Academy.11 He served on the Board of Freeholders in 1833.
+After being admitted to the bar in Somerset, he came to Flemington about 1824 “taking the place of Joseph Bonnell, then recently deceased.”8

 The order of the procession was carefully laid out; the procession would march to the Presbyterian Church, where “Exercises in the Church” would be heard.
-Once the program had concluded, the procession would reform and march to the house of Mr. Smick, where “a salute of 24 guns {would} be given in honor of the States of the Union.”
+Once the program had concluded, the procession would reform and march to the house of Mr. Smick, where “a salute of 24 guns would be given in honor of the States of the Union.”
 Dinner would be served at Mr. Smick’s to those who had taken the trouble to make a reservation.

-The Marshal for the day was John T. Blackwell, Esq., another lawyer, who came to Flemington with his family from Hopewell about 1800.
+The Marshal for the day was John T. Blackwell, Esq., another lawyer, who came with his family to Flemington from Hopewell about 1800.
 He was about 28 years old at the time, but quickly became prominent, being named to the Court of Common Pleas by the legislature in 1804 and 1808.
 In 1810 he became the County Clerk, a position he held until 1829.
 In 1811 he was named Surrogate and held that position, concurrently with that of County Clerk, until 1818.
 By 1826, he was in his 50s, semi-retired and highly esteemed.

 Jacob Anderson (1754-1837, Bethlehem, carrying the banner ‘1776’)